sxc2/w266-nlp-resumes/docs/README.md

 There has been rapid growth of digital semi-structured data in the last couple of decades, examples being medical records, online profiles and linked semantic data.
 Many technologies and tools also gained prominence as a medium of exchanging such information, such as json, XML for loose structure definition and MongoDB and NoSQL for storage.
 Understanding, parsing, extraction and prediction on these types of data set has also spurned different kinds of tools.
 From MongoDB query language to JQuery class selectors, loosely quering and parsing this type of information is a very different paradigm from both traditional relational databases as well as raw text.

-While machine learning based NLP has primarily focused on raw text as the primary input, there has been increasily more research on how deep learning can be applied to semi-structured data for information extraction and prediction.
+While machine learning based NLP has primarily focused on raw text as the primary input, there has been increasily more research on how deep learning can be applied to semi-structured data for information extraction and prediction [1][2][3].
 This paper explores the impact of HTML structure in semi-structured resumes for prediction in bi-directional LSTM RNN using TFIDF logistic regression as a baseline.

 Reasons why applications of machine learning is interesting